 dzmitry.firaha@avmatsim.eu

 Understanding and predicting the relative stability of crystalline forms under real-world conditions is one of the challenges in materials design and pharmaceutical development.
-A computational method — called TRHu(ST) 23 — is presented that goes beyond traditional “zero Kelvin” lattice energy rankings by explicitly considering temperature and relative humidity[1], two key environmental factors influencing the stability of the hydrate and anhydrates crystal forms of organic compounds.
+A computational method called TRHu(ST) 23 is presented that goes beyond traditional “zero Kelvin” lattice energy rankings by explicitly considering temperature and relative humidity[1], two key environmental factors influencing the stability of the hydrate and anhydrates crystal forms of organic compounds.
 Our approach captures the interplay between enthalpy and entropy contributions, offering insights into solid-state phase transitions as a function of temperature and relative humidity, which are missed in standard 0 K simulations.

 Figure 1.
 Free-energy landscape of radiprodil hydrate and anhydrate forms at 298.15 K and a relative humidity of 50%.